Skip to contents

 randPars

-A named vector whose names are the random parameters and values the distribution: 'n' for normal or 'ln' for log-normal.
+Named vector of random parameters and their distributions ('n' for normal, 'ln' for log-normal).
 Defaults to NULL.

 n_q

 Number of questions per respondent.
-Defaults to 1 if not specified.
+Auto-detected for cbc_choices objects if not specified.

 return_models